Tandon-A/emotic/README.md

 ```
 * mode: Mode to run the main file.
 * inference_file: Text file specifying images to perform inference.
 A row is: 'full_path_of_image x1 y1 x2 y2', where (x1,y1) and (x2,y2) specify the bounding box.
 Refer sample_inference_list.txt.
 * experiment_path: Path of the experiment directory.
 Models stored in the the directory are used for inference.

+You can also train and test models on Emotic dataset by using the [Colab_train_emotic notebook](https://github.com/Tandon-A/emotic/blob/master/Colab_train_emotic.ipynb).

 ## Results